 Shredded carrot recipes typically show the amount needed by either volume (in cups), weight (in pounds, ounces, or grams), or number of vegetables.

-1 pound of carrots yields about 2 to 3 cups shredded.
+1 pound of store-bought carrots yields about 2 to 3 cups shredded.
 The total amount can vary, depending on the size of the pieces.

 5 medium-sized carrots equals 1 pound.
 These are roughly 6 inches long and 1 inch wide.
 Keep an eye on the pre-bagged vegetables to see if they match what you need, or purchase them individually.